 7. Embrace your creativity

 When you work in the speech pathology world, you might not think of it as a creative profession.
 But no two clients are ever the same and you’ll always need to use your creativity to keep things interesting and motivating for your clients.
 Embrace and nurture your creative side as you study, knowing it will be useful when you are fully qualified and practicing as a speech therapist.
+Speak with other Speech Therapy students and share ideas and resources you find useful.

 8. Know you are impacting a person’s life forever